frostbitten/UFPlugin-MarkdownParser/README.md

 ### How to use

 First, you'll need to capture the text you want to parse with twig's `{% set %}` tag.
-Then, simply return the text using the `md` filter.
+Then, simply return the text using the `md` filter and a `raw` filter after.

 #### the `md( type )` filter